timokoessler/QCaptcha/README.md

 ## License

-This library is under GNU General Public License v2.0, have a look to the LICENSE file
+This library is under BSD 3-Clause License, have a look to the LICENSE file